Keep Europe connected, safely and seamlessly

 One secure rulebook will make Europe’s networks safer and easier to build.

-The way forward for Europe:
+The way forward for bold and ambitious simplification:

-Accept evidence from internationally recognised frameworks (e.g. ISO 27001, NIST CSF) to meet EU compliance requirements.
+Recognise international global frameworks (e.g. ISO 27001, NIST CSF) to meet EU compliance requirements.

 2. Protect privacy while powering communication